cracyc/msdos-player/readme.txt

 If you don't need the protected mode or new mnemonics of 80286/80386/80486, I recommend i86_x86 or i86_x64 binary.

-The VC++ project file "msdos.vcproj" also has the configurations for 80186, NEC V30, Pentium/PRO/MMX/2/3/4, and Cyrix MediaGX.
+The VC++ project file "msdos.vcproj/vcxproj" also contains the configurations for 80186, NEC V30, Pentium/PRO/MMX/2/3/4, and Cyrix MediaGX.
-You can build all binaries for several cpu models by running build8_all.bat.
+You can build all binaries for several cpu models by running build8_all.bat or build12_all.bat.
+(You need VC++ 2008 with Service Pack 1 or VC++ 2013 with Update 5.)

 ----- Supported hardwares

 This emulator provides a very simple IBM PC compatible hardware emulation:

-CPU 8086/80286/80386/80486, RAM 1MB/16MB/32MB, LIM EMS 32MB, PC BIOS,
+CPU 8086/80286/80386/80486, RAM 1MB/16MB/32MB, LIM EMS 32MB (Hardware EMS),
-DMA Controller (dummy), Interrupt Controller, System Timer, Parallel I/O (dummy), Serial I/O (COM1-COM4), Real Time Clock + CMOS Memory, VGA Status Register, Keyboard Controller (A20 Line Mask, CPU Reset), and 3-Button Mouse
+PC BIOS, DMA Controller (dummy), Interrupt Controller, System Timer, Parallel I/O (dummy), Serial I/O (COM1-COM4), Real Time Clock + CMOS Memory, VGA Status Register, Keyboard Controller (A20 Line Mask, CPU Reset), and 3-Button Mouse